Georgia Tech Yellow Jacket Marching Band: Halftime

+The stands

-The band's halftime themes have varied over the years to include Latin and jazz, the 70's, hits from the band Chicago, etc. In the stands, the band entertains during TV timeouts and revs up the crowd after plays on the football field.
-Favorites are the "Let's Go Tech" response cheer after First Down plays, the "Go Jackets!" cheer or "White and Gold" tag after productive offensive plays, "School's Out for Summer" or "Mortal Kombat" after big defensive plays, Chords before 3rd down defensive plays, and the ever-popular "Budweiser" song at the end of the third quarter.
-After a Georgia Tech touchdown, the band first plays "White and Gold," followed by "Ramblin' Wreck" if extra points are scored.
-After field goals, the band plays "Ramblin' Wreck".
-Following GT wins, the band plays "White and Gold" and "Ramblin' Wreck" with the players singing along with the band and fans.
-After postgame announcements, the band's last song is "The Horse".
-For the second verse, the band members spread out as far as possible in the stadium.
+In the stands, the band entertains fans during TV timeouts and revs up the crowd between plays on the football field.
+Favorites are the "Let's Go Tech" response cheer after first down plays, the "Go Jackets!" cheer or "White and Gold" tag after productive offensive plays, "School's Out for Summer" or "Mortal Kombat" after big defensive plays, Chords before 3rd down defensive plays, and the "Budweiser" song at the end of the third quarter.
+During the game, "White and Gold" is performed after GT touchdowns, while "Ramblin' Wreck" is played after field goals and successful extra point attempts.

+Following home games, the band performs the fight songs.
+After postgame announcements, the band plays "The Horse".
+For the second half of The Horse, the band members spread out as far as possible in the stadium.
 A new tradition is that fans—especially The Swarm students in the north and northeast sections of the stadium—stay for "The Horse" to be played and dance along with the band.

-Student organizations
+Linked organizations

 Kappa Kappa Psi

 The Iota chapter of Kappa Kappa Psi was founded on April 21, 1924, making it the sixth oldest active chapter of Kappa Kappa Psi and the oldest active chapter in the southeastern United States.